majorsilence/Dev/_posts/2021-09-04-openvpn-client-vm.md

 ## Network Manager GUI options

 In the upper right hand of the ubuntu system there will be a network icon that can be clicked to show the network settings including the vpn.
-From here you can turn on the vpn or modifed the credentials to connect.
+From here you can turn on the vpn or modified the credentials to connect.

 ![Modify the vpn to settings to add your credentials](/images/vpn-client-vm/018.png)